kimjune01/kimjune01.github.io/_posts/2022/2022-12-18-jumping-the-technical-interview-hoop.md

 See more about the why and how to pseudocode [here](https://builtin.com/data-science/pseudocode)

-> Pseudocode helps you reqlize possible problems or design flaws in the algorithm earlier in the development stage, which saves you more time and effort on fixing bugs and avoiding errors down the road.
+> Pseudocode helps you realize possible problems or design flaws in the algorithm earlier in the development stage, which saves you more time and effort on fixing bugs and avoiding errors down the road.

 The easiest way to prevent backtracking is to ask simple questions to the interviewer about your work.
 Each stage of effort you exert should be demarcated by a series of checkpoints.
-In other words, each stage is a mini while-loop with the checkpoint as the invariant, (lookup what a variant is: https://en.wikipedia.org/wiki/Loop_variant).
+In other words, each stage is a mini while-loop with the checkpoint as the invariant, (look up what a [loop invariant is on Wikipedia](https://en.wikipedia.org/wiki/Loop_invariant)).
 Keep your iteration cycles tight and you will never fall into the rabbit hole of doom.

 Let’s walk through each of the stages of the interview, and what to ensure before moving onto the next stage.